caheredia/chicago_crime_data/docs/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make test` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make test` or `make data`.
+    ├── README.md          <- The top-level README.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.